Alexander Mackenzie (explorer): 1792–93 Peace River expedition to the Pacific Ocean

 In 1791, Mackenzie returned to Great Britain to study the new advance in the measurement of longitude.
 In the aftermath of the Nootka Crisis with Spain, he returned to Canada in 1792, and set out to find a route to the Pacific.
-Accompanied by two native guides (one named Cancre), his cousin, Alexander MacKay, six Canadian voyageurs (Joseph Landry, Charles Ducette, François Beaulieu, Baptiste Bisson, Francois Courtois, Jacques Beauchamp), and a dog simply referred to as "our dog", Mackenzie left Fort Chipewyan on 10 October 1792, and travelled via the Pine River to the Peace River.
-From there he travelled to a fork on the Peace River arriving 1 November where he and his cohorts built a fortification that they resided in over the winter.
+Accompanied by two native guides (one named Cancre), his cousin, Alexander MacKay, six Canadian voyageurs (Joseph Landry, Charles Ducette, François Beaulieu, Baptiste Bisson, Francois Courtois, Jacques Beauchamp), and a dog simply referred to as "our dog", Mackenzie left Fort Chipewyan on 10 October 1792.
+The party travelled via the Pine River to the Peace River.
+From there he travelled to a fork on the Peace River, arriving 1 November, where he and his cohorts built a fortification that they resided in over the winter.
 This later became known as Fort Fork.

 Mackenzie left Fort Fork on 9 May 1793, following the route of the Peace River.
 He crossed the Great Divide and found the upper reaches of the Fraser River, but was warned by the local natives that the Fraser Canyon to the south was unnavigable and populated by belligerent tribes.
 He was instead directed to follow a grease trail by ascending the West Road River, crossing over the Coast Mountains and descending the Bella Coola River to the sea.
 He followed this advice and reached the Pacific coast on 20 July 1793, at Bella Coola, British Columbia, on North Bentinck Arm, an inlet of the Pacific Ocean.
-Having done this, he had completed the first recorded transcontinental crossing of North America north of Mexico, 12 years before Lewis and Clark.
+Having done this, Mackenzie had completed the first recorded transcontinental crossing of North America north of Mexico, 12 years before Americans Lewis and Clark.
 He had unknowingly missed meeting George Vancouver at Bella Coola by 48 days.